Validating AU Microscopii d with Transit Timing Variations: TTV Modeling

 \subsection{O--C Diagram and TTV Super-Period}

 In the previous section, we ran the \exofast package to model the transits and generate the observed midpoint times (Table \ref{tab:ttvpriors}).
 CHEOPS and R-M data were not included in transit modeling, but CHEOPS midpoint times from \citet{szabo2021, szabo2022} and R-M midpoints times from \citet{martioli2020} and \citet{palle2020} are now added to the list of midpoint times generated from \exofast.
-We calculate the expected midpoint times using the planets' periods and \tc from \citet{gilbert2022}.
+We calculate the expected midpoint times using the planets' \exofast-generated periods and \tc.
 Then, we use both the calculated and the observed midpoint times to create the O--C diagram of both AU Mic b and c (Figure \ref{fig:ocdiagram}).

 Relative to the space-based transit midpoint times, most ground-based photometric transits have larger timing uncertainties and some larger scatter.
-Some of the notable outliers in transit midpoint time of AU Mic b (regardless of timing uncertainty) include ESPRESSO, ASTEP 0.4 m, LCO TO 1.0 m, and one each of LCO CTIO, SAAO, \& SSO 1.0 m.
+Some of the notable outliers in transit midpoint time of AU Mic b (regardless of timing uncertainty) include ESPRESSO, PEST 0.3 m, Brierfield 0.36 m, ASTEP 0.4 m, and at least one each of LCO CTIO, SAAO, \& SSO 1.0 m.
 Many of AU Mic b's transits observed in 2021 are considerably later ($\sim$20 min) than those observed from 2020 given the previously measured ephemerides.

 AU Mic b's TTVs appear to have a quasi-sinusoidal pattern.
-This indicates that there is potentially a ``super-period'' embedded in the TTV observations; we can use that super-period to estimate the period of AU Mic d using equation 5 from \citet{lithwick2012},
+This indicates that there is potentially a ``super-period'' embedded in the TTV observations.

-where $j$ is an integer that represents the $j$:$j-1$ mean-motion orbital resonant (MMR) chain, $P$ is the orbital period of the inner planet, $P'$ is the orbital period of the outer planet, and $P^{j}$ is the super-period of the TTVs.
 To model the super-period, we construct a sinusoidal model which includes a linear trend to account for the apparent drift in the TTVs:

 where $t$ is time since the first transit of b and $A$, $B$, $C$, $D$, \& $E$ are the unknown coefficients.
 The coefficients are optimized using the \texttt{scipy.optimize.curve\_fit}\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html}} (Table \ref{tab:ttvsin}), and we use equation \ref{eqn:sinfunction} to model the super-period onto AU Mic b's O--C diagram (Figure \ref{fig:ocsin}).